Thermostat War: AITA for Cranking Up the Heat at Home?

 Original Post

-Quick context - I'm always feeling cold, even when it's not that chilly, so I tend to bump up the heat a bit.
+Quick context: I'm always feeling cold, even when it's not that chilly, so I tend to bump up the heat a bit.
 On the other hand, he thinks I'm being wasteful and always turns it back down to save on energy.

 It's been back and forth, up and down, non-stop.
 The other day, after a long day at work, I came home frozen to the bone.

-He argued that we can't waste money on heating all the time and we should layer up instead.
+He argued that we can't waste money on heating all the time and that we should layer up instead.
 I couldn't take it anymore.

 I lost it and set the thermostat to a temperature that made me feel warm and cozy.
 The tension in the room was palpable.